There is no better way of understanding your customers than seeing the world through their eyes.

 2. Stakeholders kick off meeting

-The main objective of this project was to encourage team collaboration and innovation at a business level.
-That's why involving everyone at an early stage and making sure that they understood the benefits of this exercise was key to success.
+The main objective of this project was to encourage teams collaboration and innovation at business level.
+That's why involving everyone at early stage and making sure that they understood the benefits of this exercise was key to success.

 3. Field work preparation

-The one-to-one interviews were the first stage of the project.
-In preparation for these interviews we planned:
+The one-to-one interviews was the first stage of the project.
+In preparation for these interviews we planned in advance:

 - participants recruitment